-Rigging a Plastic Shrimp backwards and other methods.
+Rigging a Plastic Shrimp backward and other methods.

 top of page

-Rigging a Plastic Shrimp backwards and other methods.
+Rigging a Plastic Shrimp backward and other methods.

-Many years ago, I was sent some trick instructions on how to rig a DOA (or other brands) of shrimp backward which, by the way, is how a real shrimp jumps / moves when trying to escape!
+Many years ago, I was sent some trick instructions on how to rig a DOA (or other brands) of shrimp backward, which is how a real shrimp jumps/moves when trying to escape!

 Rigging a Plastic Shrimp backwards

-And what is that old saying "To know the Owl, study the Mouse" also applies in Flats Fishing! 😊
+And what is that old saying?
+"To know the owl, study the mouse" also applies to flats fishing! 😊

-Rigged this way it should cast a little further and not get hung up as often.
-Also don’t forget to trim the tail closer to the body so it does not tend to spin as much.
+Rigged this way, it should cast further and not get hung up as often.
+Also, don’t forget to trim the tail closer to the body so it does not tend to spin as much.

 Rigging a Plastic Shrimp backwards